get-alex/alex/readme.md

 <!--alex disable he-her his-hers dad-mom-->
 ```

-...and all messages can be controlled by omitting all rule identifiers:
+…and all messages can be controlled by omitting all rule identifiers:

 ```md
 <!--alex ignore-->